Faking News

-Faking News was one of the few websites or blogs in India using the tools of sarcasm and humour to publish news satire, as is widely done in the western countries, a trend pioneered by The Onion of the US.
+Faking News was one of the few websites or blogs in India using the tools of sarcasm and humour to publish news satire, as is widely done in western countries, a trend pioneered by The Onion of the US.

 On 31 May 2013, it was announced that Faking News had been acquired by Network 18-led First Post.

 News taken seriously

 Two of the fake news reports by Faking News, "Unable to attract even a single girl, frustrated man sues Axe"ABC Media Watch: Loveless Fake Attracts the Media abc.net.au.
-Retrieved 19 May 2013 and "Men talking loud on mobile during movies have smaller penises", were mistaken as being genuine and factual news reports by an Indian website Indiainfo.com on October 21, 2009 and were republished on their website.
+Retrieved 19 May 2013 and "Men talking loud on mobile during movies have smaller penises", were mistaken as being genuine and factual news reports by an Indian website Indiainfo.com on October 21, 2009, and were republished on their website.
 Subsequently, the Axe story was republished by many other websites and blogs in countries other than India, mistaking it to be a true story,Fick inga brudar – stämmer Axe - Swedish websiteMan sues over lack of 'Lynx effect' - Ananova (now removed) twice by The Times of India on May 27, 2011 and on September 25, 2011 making it an urban legend.
 Another Faking News report titled "Unable to figure out Google Wave, youngster kills himself" was mistaken as being true by an Indian website Oneindia.in on November 10, 2009.
 Another instance of a Faking News article being taken seriously took place on December 22, 2013, when a satire article "IRCTC website running slow due to fog: committee report" was published as real news report by news magazine India Today.
 In another instance on May 28, 2014, legal team of BJP leader Nitin Gadkari quoted a Faking News article in their defence, mistaking it as a true news report, while arguing a defamation case.